-Housing Supply 1.
-That the Queensland Government fund an additional 3000 social and affordable housing dwellings per annum over the next 20 years to meet the needs of Queenslanders on low and moderate incomes, using both a capital investment strategy and operating subsidies as needed, to ensure ongoing viability of community housing providers.
+1. That the Queensland Government fund an additional 3000 social and affordable housing dwellings per annum over the next 20 years to meet the needs of Queenslanders on low and moderate incomes, using both a capital investment strategy and operating Housing Supply subsidies as needed, to ensure ongoing viability of community housing providers.
+This includes scope for specialist housing projects responding to the needs of young people, Aboriginal and Torres Strait Islander peoples, older women and people living with disability.
 2. That the Queensland Government establish clear short-term and long-term social and affordable housing targets in locations where there is market failure to ensure the needs of vulnerable Queenslanders are met.
 These targets should be in the context of broader housing construction targets to meet overall housing shortfall.
 3. That the Queensland Government continues to support the requirement to legislate accessible housing requirements through the National Construction Code for new and extensively modified housing.
 This includes mandating the LHDG Gold Level (Option 3) for all new Class 1a and Class 2 dwellings.

-4. Q Shelter recommends that the work of the Queensland housing and homelessness sector and peak organisations is leveraged to support the implementation of the Aboriginal and Torres Strait Islander Housing Action Plan.
-In particular, Q Shelter recommends joint forums to determine ways of building the capacity of the broader housing and homelessness system to deliver culturally appropriate and responsive services to Aboriginal and Torres Strait Islander tenants and service users.

-Reduced Operating Costs 5.
-That the Queensland Government reviews property insurance requirements for community housing providers, including clarifying requirements for insuring government owned properties.
-It is recommended that insurance options are available to community housing providers through the Government Insurance Fund (QGIF).
+4. That a subsidy program is funded by the Queensland Government to retain NRAS properties as affordable rental housing.
+5. That funding for the Community Rent Scheme (CRS) in Queensland is increased to help address increased rental costs in regions with low rental vacancies.
+6. That expanded Build to Rent (BtR) funding is available to encourage private and community sector involvement in affordable BtR projects in key locations close to transport, employment and services.
+7. That funding is available for three pilot projects responding to the needs of older women, and that a specialist support service is also funded to assist older women to find their housing pathways.
+8. That the Queensland Government reviews property insurance requirements for community housing providers, including clarifying requirements for insuring government owned properties.
+It is recommended that insurance options are available to community Reduced housing providers through the Government Insurance Fund (QGIF).
+Operating Costs

-6. That the Queensland Government influence local governments and the Local Government Association of Queensland to adopt uniform rates' concessions for community housing providers as a direct measure to improve their financial sustainability and growth opportunities.
+9. That the Queensland Government influence local governments and the Local Government Association of Queensland (LGAQ) to adopt uniform rates' concessions for community housing providers as a direct measure to improve their financial sustainability and growth opportunities.